-CMMVC6201E The node could not be added, because of incompatible software: status code STATUS_CODE.
+CMMVC6201E The node could not be added because of incompatible software.
+The status code is STATUS CODE.

-The node could not be added, because of incompatible software.
+The node could not be added because of incompatible software.

 Upgrade the software on the node that has been rejected to the same level of software as the cluster to which it will be added, and resubmit the command.